conversejs/converse.js/docs/source/configuration.rst

             // ...
 Third-party library code ...
         });
 * *clear*:
-    Provides a button for clearing messages from a chat box.
+    Provides a button for clearing messages from a chatbox.
 * *emoji*:
     Enables rendering of emoji and provides a toolbar button for choosing them.
 * *toggle_occupants*:
-    Shows a button for toggling (i.e. showing/hiding) the list of occupants in a chat room.
+    Shows a button for toggling (i.e. showing/hiding) the list of occupants in a chatroom.

 .. _`websocket-url`: